-DISCLAIMER: My diagnosis was made when I was known as a pākehā straight male (still in the closet rather than bi).
+DISCLAIMER: My diagnosis was made when I was known as a pākehā straight male (still in the closet rather than bisexual non-binary person).
 I am likely to have received the best possible version of diagnosis and care.
 There are many barriers to mental health care in Aotearoa New Zealand at the moment, but these are near universal.
 I’ve mentioned them here.

 If you have just been diagnosed or self-diagnosed:

 You are valid.
 You are a good person.
 The things that have happened in your past can always be forgiven as long as you embrace a growth mindset, and understand your weaknesses.
 Things get easier.
 People with mental health conditions will love you implicitly.
 There’s a community for everyone.
 Don’t struggle alone.
 You are not the productive worth that capitalism has tried to define you as.
 You are unique.
 You deserve love.